MttArmstrong/testing-lesson/_episodes/03-TDD.md

     assert output[1] == '1\t1\t0'
     assert output[2] == '0\t0\t1'
 ```
-Since split strips off the newline at the end.
-Now we fail (yay!) and it's due
+Since `split('\n')` strips off the newline at the end of each line.
+Now we
-to something we have wanted to change anyways.
-The pytest output says
+fail (yay!) and it's due to something we have wanted to change anyways.
+The
+pytest output says
 ```bash
 E       AssertionError: assert '1\t1\t0\t' == '1\t1\t0'
 ```